cmu-sei/causal-lair/README.md

         they aren’t independent entities.
 Where one may be a deterministic function of the other, including both introduces circular dependencies and destroys the causal meaning of the relationships.

+    -   Double check that all variables you expect to be numeric are still numeric in the final .csv file and have not been altered by excel (e.g., excel didn't convert your value to something like 1E-17)

 ### Installation Instructions